The Secrets To Sustainable Protein Sparing Modified Fast (PSMF diet)

 - while meal replacements in the form of commercial shakes or bars can be used, learning to make meals from whole foods is critical to long-term success;

-- the PSMF is effective for people with normal glycemic control as well as pre-diabetes or Type 2 Diabetes;
+- the protein sparing modified fast is effective for people with normal glycemic control as well as pre-diabetes or Type 2 Diabetes;

-- most of the weight lost during a PSMF is from fat tissue rather than muscle.
+- most of the weight lost during a PSMF diet is from fat tissue rather than muscle.

-McDonald details how someone can individualise the PSMF based on their goals and context.
+McDonald details how someone can individualise the PSMF diet based on their goals and context.

 - Someone who is already very lean and undertaking heavy weight training will need higher levels of protein, while someone who isn’t yet lean may do better with a less aggressive approach over a more extended period.
 If your protein intake is low, then all you need to do is increase your protein intake to gain muscle.